Teradata/developer-resources/docs/fabric/first-use-case.md

 ---
 id: first-use-case
-title: Try out the use case
+title: Try the use case
 description: Now that your notebook is ready, try out the data preparation use case.
-sidebar_label: Try out the use case
+sidebar_label: Try the use case
 sidebar_position: 2
 pagination_prev: null
 pagination_next: null